Filimonchuk/test-readme/README.md

 - Automatic looping of items.
 - Pause the carousel transition on mouse hover and touchdown.
 - Ability to navigate the carousel with left and right keyboard arrows.
-- Ability to set speed of the automatic slide interval (default value 5000 ms).
+- Ability to set speed of the automatic slide interval.
 - Ability to fade effect between the items.
 - Responsive & setting with default bootstrap carousel CSS.
+- Ability to customization with custom CSS styles.

 Limitations
 ---

-- For correct operation, the image must be attached to each element and have the same size.
+- For correct operation, the images must be attached to each item and have the same size.

 Installation